babel-utils/babel-plugin-tester/README.md

 ### Custom Snapshot Serialization

-If you're using Jest and snapshots, then the snapshot output could have a bunch of bothersome `\"` to escape quotes.
+If you are using Jest and snapshots, then the snapshot output could have a bunch of bothersome `\"` to escape quotes.
 This is because, when Jest serializes a string, it will wrap everything in double quotes.
-This isn't a huge deal, but it makes the snapshots harder to read, so we automatically add a snapshot serializer for you to remove those.
+This is not a huge deal, but it makes the snapshots harder to read, so we automatically add a snapshot serializer for you to remove those.
 Note that this serializer is added globally and thus will affect _all_ snapshots taken in the test file, even those outside of babel-plugin-tester.

-If you'd like to disable this feature, then use the "pure" import (also disables formatting of babel output with prettier):
+If you would like to disable this feature, then use the "pure" import (also disables formatting of babel output with prettier):

 ```diff
 - import { pluginTester } from 'babel-plugin-tester'